 But what, you might ask, if people are primed to buy?
 Shouldn’t I get to the offer as fast as possible?

-- Most of them aren’t ready to open their wallets just yet.
-If they were, they wouldn’t have take an hour to further investigate your product.
+- Most of them aren’t ready to open their wallets yet.
+If they were, they wouldn’t take an hour to investigate your product.

-- Making sure that your audience understands why and how your product works is key to lowering your churn rate (the rate at which you lose existing customers).
+- Making sure that your audience understands why and how your product works is key to lowering churn.
+That's the rate at which you lose existing customers in the future.

 You don’t want a premature decision, even if it puts money in your pocket in the short term.
 You want people to click “buy” knowing exactly what they’re getting — and how to use it to get the results they want.